 GCPS will continue with all formal assessments for students to determine initial eligibility and continued eligibility for students.
-In order to ensure the safety of staff and students, assessments will be scheduled in an area that allows for social distancing with additional PPE as needed.
+Assessments will be scheduled following standard operating procedures.
+Increased mitigation strategies may be implemented as necessary.

 Service Provision

 All special education services and 504 accommodations will continue to be implemented as they are written on the IFSP/IEP or 504 plan.
 If there are new or different needs, the IEP/504 Coordinator will schedule an IFSP/IEP or 504 meeting to make changes as appropriate.
 All general education teachers will be informed of IEP and 504 student plans through PowerSchool and IEP Snapshots.